Distributionally Robust Statistical Verification with Imprecise Neural Networks: Introduction

 A major problem in analyzing safety for learning based autonomous systems is providing guarantees on the behavior (~\cite{seshia_toward_2022,divband_soorati_intelligent_2022}).
 The desirable behaviors can be on safety (``an undesired event will not happen''), liveness (``a desired event will eventually happen''), average performance (``the mean outcome is acceptable''), or generalized rewards~\citep{song_when_2022,mitra_verifying_2021}.
 The quality of such behaviors can often be quantified with a scalar performance metric - quantitative semantics of STL, or rewards in an RL setting.
 In this paper our aim is to provide statistical estimates of this metric.

 While model-based formal verification can give exhaustive guarantees on low-dimensional systems, high-dimensional ones are practically analyzed with black-box statistical approaches~\citep{corso_survey_2022,zarei_statistical_2020,l4dc_pavone_statistical}.
 Such approaches derive confidence-based guarantees from a finite sample of trajectories.
 Active learning with Gaussian Processes (GPs) can make sampling more efficient by guiding it toward higher-uncertainty regions of initial states (e.g., the location where an autonomous car starts a scenario) and dynamics parameters (e.g., the maximum braking power).
 However, existing approaches to statistical verification give guarantees with respect to a \emph{single, fixed distribution} of initial states or system parameters (often implicitly so)~\citep{qin_statistical_2021}.
 As it is difficult to predict or impose an exact distribution of states/parameters, the up-front statistical guarantees may be disrupted by the distribution shift of real-world deployments~\citep{sinha_system-level_2022}.
 Furthermore, uncertainty quantification with GPs of realistic autonomous systems with higher (10+) dimensions, has limited scalability and sample efficiency~\citep{liu_when_2020}.
-This limits utility of GPs in high-dimensional settings.
-This paper proposes an approach to distributionally robust statistical verification, with active learning for improved scalability.
-Instead of assuming a fixed distribution of initial states, we pose the problem of finding a \emph{family of distributions} that can uphold an expected lower bound on the desired performance metric given a specified level of confidence.
+This limits the utility of GPs in high-dimensional settings.

+This paper proposes an approach for distributionally robust statistical verification with active learning for improved scalability for exploring the input space.
+Instead of assuming a fixed distribution of initial states, we pose the problem of finding a \emph{family of distributions} that can uphold an expected lower bound on the desired performance metric, given a specified level of confidence.
 The resulting family describes a variety of deployment scenarios where our performance guarantee applies and, therefore, can be used as part of pre-deployment validation and online monitoring.

 At the heart of our approach is a surrogate performance model of a black-box autonomous system implemented with a novel ensemble technique called \emph{Imprecise Neural Network} (INN)~\citep{{inn,ibnn}}.
 The uncertainty measure provided by the INN guides the sampling process, which alternates with scalable re-training of the INN.
 We pair the INN with a neural-network verification tool \textsc{Sherlock}~\citep{dutta_reachability_2019,dutta_output_2018} to obtain distributional guarantees within a neighborhood of the sampled points.